spacemeshos/go-spacemesh/tests/README.md

 #### Node pool
 Node pools provide a physical test objects separation in oppose to namespacing.
-When ELK is ready we add the node pool that will serve the Spacemesh pods, this node pool is necessary in order to get all of the resources needed (only for the SM-clients) in advance so our deployment will happen in a shorter and more predictable time.
+When ELK is ready we add the node pool that will serve the Spacemesh pods.
+This node pool is necessary in order to get all of the resources needed (only for the SM-clients) in advance so our deployment will happen in a shorter and a more predictable time.
-The process of creating/deleting/altering a node pool is blocking since only one action can be made simultaneously, this means that if someone just started a test and wants to create a node pool he will have to wait for previous started action to end.
+The process of creating/deleting/altering a node pool is blocking since only one action can be made simultaneously.
+This means that if someone just started a test and wants to create a node pool he will have to wait for the completion of the previously started action.
-Node pool creation/deletion is polling every 10 seconds to see if it can start, in case it can't (for the reason mentioned above) it creates a single `Error` message for the first time it tries, this message can be ignored for it will start once GCP is ready to take another action.
+Node pool creation/deletion is polling every 10 seconds to see if it can start.
+In the event that it can't (for the reason mentioned above) it creates a single `Error` message for the first attempt.
+This message can be ignored, the process will start once GCP is ready to take another action.

 #### Communicating With Miners
 In order to communicate with SM-clients we use a CURL pod.
 Actions like sending a transaction or requesting a node balance/nonce etc, will be performed by sending an http request to one or many of the SM-clients.
-Another CURL use in automation is to start the poet using its API what makes it necessary for each test that use a POET service.
+CURL is also used in automation is to start the POET using its API.
+This means that CURL is necessary for each test that makes use of a POET service.